 To fully grasp the difference between GDP and GNP, it's essential to understand the specific context, background, and overarching concepts behind each measure.
 GDP, the more commonly used metric, emerged as a standardized measure of economic activity in the aftermath of World War II, largely thanks to the work of economist Simon Kuznets.
 It aims to capture the total value of goods and services produced within a country's borders during a specific period, usually a year or a quarter.
 This includes output produced by both domestic and foreign-owned entities located within the country.

 GNP, on the other hand, has a longer history, with its roots tracing back to earlier attempts to quantify national income.
 GNP focuses on the total income earned by a country's residents, regardless of where that income is generated.
-This means that GNP includes income earned by domestic residents working abroad and excludes income earned by foreign residents working within the country.
+So in practice, GNP includes income earned by domestic residents working abroad and excludes income earned by foreign residents working within the country.
 While GDP provides a snapshot of a country's domestic production, GNP offers a broader perspective on the economic activities and income flows of its citizens, both at home and abroad.

 Comprehensive Overview

-To fully understand the difference between GDP and GNP, it's important to delve into their definitions, scientific foundations, historical context, and core concepts:
+To fully understand the difference between GDP and GNP, it helps to dig into their definitions, scientific foundations, historical context, and core concepts:

 Defining GDP and GNP